bayareadevosymposium/bayareadevosymposium/_news/callforabstracts.md

 related_posts: false
 ---

 Our call for abstracts is now open!
-If you are interested in giving a short talk, see this page for details.
-We look forward to reading your submission!
+If you are interested in giving a short talk, see <a href="https://bayareadevosymposium.github.io/bayareadevosymposium/abstracts/" target="_blank">this page</a> for details.
+We look forward to hearing about your work!